Why GSR 984?

 It is the theory that decides what we can observe.
 Or modified slightly, It is our theories and thinking that decides what we can observe." - Albert Einstein (1879 - 1955)

 GSR 984: Thinking Critically is a non-credit course for Masters students, Ph.D. students, and post-doctoral fellows.
-This seven-week course is offered from 1:00-4:00 p.m. on Monday afternoons in the 2015-2016 fall and winter terms.
+This seven-week course will be offered from 1:00-4:00 p.m. on Monday afternoons in the 2016-2017 fall and winter terms.
 The course provides a multidisciplinary and multicultural setting for students to develop the creative and critical thinking skills required for professional practice.

 GSR984 focuses on foundational frameworks of thinking (often invisible to us) that are used for almost everything we do in our personal and professional lives.
 The key theme, creative and critical thinking involves a process of thinking about thinking in which identifying our assumptions and reflecting to enhance learning and thinking, are built into every session.
 Each session includes reflective activities to help ensure that the course content and activities remain grounded in the realities of work and life.